wp-plugins/resize-image-after-upload/readme.txt

 1. Upload the plugin 'resize-image-after-upload' to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Edit the maxwidth/maxheight settings under 'Settings > Resize Image Upload'.
+3. Edit the max-width/max-height settings under 'Settings > Resize Image Upload'.
-4. Once active, just upload images as normal and it will just work!.
+4. Once active, just upload images as normal and it will just work!

 == Screenshots ==